 We understand some of the challenges that organisations may face when starting to implement a wellbeing strategy of their own.
 Our goal is to use our platform and experience to extend the conversation on wellbeing and mental health outside of our organisation and beyond.
 We hope that by having these conversations we can empower others to bring about positive change, and can learn from our community as we continue our own journey.

-On this page you will find a variety of resources designed to signpost some of the tools that are available to every organisation.
 We are here and actively listening, so please get in touch if you have any queries, suggestions or would like to get involved.

 In sponsoring this video, Moore Kingston Smith is reinforcing its continued commitment to improving workplace wellbeing.
-In collaboration with charity partner Mind, the firm has trained an in-house team of 15 mental health first aiders, run educational seminars and organised awareness-raising initiatives for its people.

 Moore Kingston Smith managing partner Maureen Penfold said: “We’re delighted to sponsor this video.
 The more everyone talks about mental health, the more everyone benefits.
 The video tells a moving heartfelt story accompanied by a catchy soundtrack and specially composed song.
 Also, some of our people had the chance to appear in the video, playing extras in some of the scenes.”

 It’s important to us that we continue to tackle inequality at Moore Kingston Smith and ensure our journey is ongoing.